 As you can see the type and weighting of these assessments can vary depending on the subject.
 But in general, they are a combination of your coursework and final VCAA exams.

 How you perform in all of these assessments is graded by VCAA.
 Your total marks awarded from the assessments are used to calculate your Study Score.

 2. How your Study Score is Calculated

-Your Study Score is calculated from your total marks by comparing your total to the total of ever other student in that subject.
+Your Study Score is calculated from your total marks by comparing your total to the total of every other student in that subject.
 If you got the average amount of marks when compared to the other students, your Study Score would be exactly 30.
 A Study Score can range between 0 and 50, 0 meaning you were the worst performer in your subject and 50 meaning you outperformed everyone else in your subject.
 You might have accumulated 250 marks from your GAs but if everyone else in the subject scored higher you’re still getting a 0 Study Score.